nekesuresh/calendar_task/replit.md

 ## Overview

-This is a modern tutoring calendar application that integrates with Google Calendar to provide full CRUD operations for tutoring sessions.
+This is a modern tutoring calendar application that integrates with Google Calendar and Google Drive to provide full CRUD operations for tutoring sessions.
 The application features a dual-view interface (list view and monthly calendar view) with automatic Google Meet link generation for virtual sessions.
+Additionally, it supports viewing Google Meet recordings for past sessions.
 Built with React, TypeScript, and Express, it provides a user-friendly interface for scheduling, managing, and tracking educational sessions.

+## Recent Changes (December 2, 2025)
+- Added Google Drive integration for fetching Meet recordings
+- Added recording status indicators on past events (locked/processing/available states)
+- Fixed calendar account switching - users can now connect to different Google accounts
+- Fixed page refresh behavior - /calendar page redirects to landing page on refresh

 ## User Preferences